MediaArea/MediaAreaXml/DataDictionary_mediaconch.md

 Element            | MediaConch
 -------------------|----------------------------------------------------
-Definition         | Root-element of the XML document Examples           | See MediaConch's GitHub repository for example MediaConch XML documents.
+Definition         | The MediaConch element is the root-element of the MediaConch XML document.
+Examples           | See MediaConch's GitHub repository for example MediaConch XML documents.
 Repeatability      | Not repeatable
 Obligation         | Required

 Attribute          | version
 -------------------|----------------------------------------------------
-Definition         | The version declares the release number of MediaConch XML Is Attribute Of    | MediaConch
+Definition         | The version attribute declares the release number of the MediaConch XML document.
+Is Attribute Of    | MediaConch
 Examples           | version="0.1"
 Repeatability      | Not repeatable